- Accessibility for Ontarians with Disabilities

 As an organization that receives public funding from the Province of Ontario, we annually make available the names, positions, salaries and total taxable benefits of Kemtpville District Hospital employees paid $100,000 or more in a calendar year.
 This information is shared each March 31 for the previous year.
 Click here for salary disclosure for 2022.

 A list, by organization, of all public sector employees who earned $100,000 or more in 2017 is available on the Government of Ontario website.

-KDH has a comprehensive quality management framework that reflects our commitment to quality improvement.
-Our Board of Directors monitors the hospital’s performance on 33 indicators across five quality dimensions: Quality of Care; Quality of Staff; Operations; Facilities; and Financial.
+KDH has a comprehensive Quality Management Framework that reflects our commitment to quality improvement.
+Our Board of Directors regularly monitors the hospital’s performance on 27 indicators of quality.
 Each year we develop a new Quality Improvement Plan (QIP) to drive continuous quality improvement.